Supreme Court of Appeals of West Virginia: 2016

 The seat held by Brent Benjamin was contested.
 This was the first election held on a non-partisan basis, and the first decided during the May primary election rather than in November.
-Because the expiration of the 12 year Supreme Court term and the 8 year Circuit Court term coincided, no current circuit judge could run for the seat without forgoing an attempt at re-election to his or her current position.
-Benjamin announced on April 16, 2015 that he would seek a second term, this one on a non-partisan basis.
+Because the expiration of the 12-year Supreme Court term and the 8-year Circuit Court term coincided, no current circuit judge could run for the seat without forgoing an attempt at re-election to his or her current position.
+Benjamin announced on April 16, 2015, that he would seek a second term, this one on a non-partisan basis.
 On June 5, 2015, Beth Walker, announced she would be a candidate, stating that she would run to the political right of Benjamin.
 On December 12, 2015, trial lawyer and former Democratic legislator, William Wooton, announced he would be a candidate, supported by donations from trial lawyers and run to the left of those candidates.
 On the last day to file, former justice Darrell McGraw, who was voted out of office after one term in 1988 announced he would run to the left of all candidates.

 In the election, Beth Walker received 39% of the vote to McGraw's 23%, Wooton's 21% and Benjamin's 12%.
 Walker took office on January 1, 2017.

 2018

 On July 11, 2018, due to the 2017-2018 expenses scandal (see below), Justice Ketchum resigned.
 This triggered the first special election held on November 6, 2018.
 The Governor filled the vacancy until the election by appointing Tim Armstead, the former state House Speaker.
 A total of 10 candidates filed for the seat.
-Tim Armstead, the appointee was elected with 26% of the vote, with Kanawha County Circuit Court judge Joanna I. Tabit receiving 22%, Eastern Panhandle Circuit Court Chief Judge Chris Wilkes receiving 13%, former State Senator Mark Hunt receiving 12%, and 6 remaining candidates splitting the remainder.
+Tim Armstead, the appointee was elected with 26% of the vote, with Kanawha County Circuit Court judge Joanna I. Tabit receiving 22%, Eastern Panhandle Circuit Court Chief Judge Chris Wilkes receiving 13%, former State Senator Mark Hunt receiving 12%, and the 6 other candidates splitting the remainder.
 Armstead continued to serve the remaining time of Ketchum's term, which expired on January 1, 2021.

 On August 14, 2018, due to the 2017-2018 expenses scandal (see below), Justice Davis retired.
 This triggered the second special election held on November 6, 2018.
 The Governor filled the vacancy until the election by appointing Evan Jenkins, who resigned from Congress to fill the seat.
 A total of 10 candidates filed for this seat as well.
-Evan Jenkins, the appointee was elected with 36% of the vote, with Dennise Renee Smith receiving 14%, former State Senate president Jeff Kessler receiving 12%, and the 7 remaining candidates splitting the remainder.
+Evan Jenkins, the appointee was elected with 36% of the vote, with Dennise Renee Smith receiving 14%, former State Senate president Jeff Kessler receiving 12%, and the 7 other candidates splitting the remainder.
 Jenkins was to continue to serve the remaining time of Davis' term, which would expire on January 2, 2025, but he resigned on February 4, 2022.